jlongway-web/Bank-Customer-Risk-Churn-Modeling/README.md

 gender_Male        -0.106512
 active_member      -0.156128
 ```
-This suggests that the bank should put focus on retaining older customers, customers in Germany, and solutions to boost member activity.
+This suggests that the bank should put focus on retaining older customers, customers in Germany, and proactively engaging members with low activity.

 1. The "Power" Drivers (High Correlation & Importance)
 Age (+0.28): The strongest linear predictor.
 Risk increases significantly as customers age, suggesting a need for "Legacy" or "Wealth Management" retention products for older demographics.